 The human back is composed of a complex structure of components and problems with any of these parts may lead to pain.
 Pain in the lower back can be linked to either the bony vertebral joints in the lumbar spine, the spongy discs between the vertebrae (which are cartilage-like pads that act as ‘shock absorbers’ in the spine), the ligaments that support the stability of the spine, the spinal cord and nerves or the lower back muscles that are generally sore due to weakness.
-Another less common cause of lower back pain, but still important to mention, are disorders of the abdomen and pelvic internal organs which can cause referred pain to the lower back.
-If a pelvic or abdominal disorder is suspected to be the cause of back pain, then referral to a GP is the usual advice.
-In some cases of back pain however, its cause is never actually found.
+Another less common cause of lumbar pain, but still important to mention, are disorders of the abdomen and pelvic internal organs which can cause referred pain to the lower back.
+If a pelvic or abdominal disorder is suspected to be the cause of pain in the back, then referral to a GP is the usual advice.
+In some cases, however, its cause is never actually found.

 Some of the risk factors for back pain